 There are several ways to deliver your children’s Christmas list.
 We have a Christmas mailbox that we purchased from Michael’s a few years ago.
 My kids put their letters in it on the night after Thanksgiving.
 That is when our Elf on the Shelf, Elfis, comes.
 That’s also the night when all of your elves come as well I’m sure.
 The next morning our kiddos wake up to a letter from Santa and Elfis in the mailbox.
 Every day following that for a few weeks, they get a random act of kindness task to complete that comes in the mailbox from Santa.
 I want our children to care more about giving than getting gifts at Christmas.
 You can get that same free printable letter from Santa and RAOKs here in this post.

-Buying a Christmas mailbox from places like Michael’s usually costs $39 to $59.
-If you’re like me, spending that kind of money during this time isn’t always palatable.
-I made a full size mailbox of my own using Dollar Tree supplies.
-An actual, full size mailbox.
+Buying a Christmas mailbox from places like Michael’s usually costs $59 to $89 now that super inflation has hit.
+If you’re like me, spending that kind of money during this time isn’t always palatable or even possible.
+I made a full-size mailbox of my own using Dollar Tree supplies.
+An actual, full-size mailbox.
 It’s absolutely adorable.
 It will be going in my son’s room this Christmas.
 I have different themes in different rooms in my house, and his this year is the bright red and green fun Christmas colors and shapes.
 Dollar Tree has several different color options to choose from, so you can follow my tutorial and customize the mailbox to fit your home.
 Once it’s made your children can put in their letter to Santa, raise the flag, and then expect their return letter and RAOKs to be delivered every morning.
 You can make the mailbox in an hour or so.